Banca Mediolanum open to be part of solution for Veneto banks - CEO

-MILAN Banca Mediolanum (BMED.MI) is open to play its part in helping two ailing Italian lenders provided the country's banking system is involved, the CEO of the asset manager said on Friday.
+MILAN (Reuters) - Banca Mediolanum (BMED.MI) is open to play its part in helping two ailing Italian lenders provided the country's banking system is involved, the CEO of the asset manager said on Friday.

 Italy has so far failed to reach an agreement with the European Commission to bail out Banca Popolare di Vicenza and Veneto Banca, two lenders based in the Veneto region.